ayushchoudhary-dev/mw/_posts/2021-05-30-Health Care Assistant.markdown

 <h3> Peek Under the Hood & Future Steps!</h3>
 <p>
 Curious about the code structure?
-You can explore the project files here [Health_CA](https://github.com/srz0tfr/Health_CA) Key takeaways from building this were learning how to integrate ML models into a web app and managing user data securely with <code>Firebase</code>.
+You can explore the project files here github below.
+Key takeaways from building this were learning how to integrate ML models into a web app and managing user data securely with <code>Firebase</code>.
 Future ideas include expanding the chatbot's knowledge, improving the ML prediction models with more data, and potentially creating a dedicated mobile app version using <strong><code>React Native</code></strong> for an even better on-the-go experience!
 </p>

 <p><strong>Key Technologies Used:</strong> <code>React</code>, <code>Python</code>, <code>Flask</code>, <code>Firebase</code>, <code>Scikit-learn</code>, <code>NLTK</code>, <code>Keras</code>, <code>Google Maps API</code>.</p>
 Want to see the nitty-gritty?
-Check out the code on
+Check out the code on [Health_CA](https://github.com/srz0tfr/Health_CA)

 <hr class="rounded">